groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/esign/pdf.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Advanced Document Electronic Signatures"
+  title: "Advanced document electronic signatures"
   description: "Our sophisticated e-signing API enhances business workflows, enabling efficient signing, validation, modification, and management of electronic signatures with full automation capabilities."
   image: "/img/signature/features_esign.webp" # 500x500 px
-  image_description: "Electronic Signature Capabilities"
+  image_description: "Electronic signature capabilities"
   features:
     # feature loop
-    - title: "Electronic Signing for Office Documents"
+    - title: "Electronic signing for office documents"
       content: "Seamlessly insert electronic signatures at any position within a document.
 Customize and enrich content with digital certificates, metadata, barcodes, or visual elements, while ensuring authenticity and security."

     # feature loop
-    - title: "Comprehensive Signature Management"
+    - title: "Comprehensive signature management"
       content: "Once signed, documents can be further processed with ease.
 Access a complete overview of existing signatures, enabling precise updates or deletion of signatures where necessary."

     # feature loop
-    - title: "Enhanced Content Security"
+    - title: "Enhanced content security"
       content: "Protect the integrity of your documents using digital certificates.
 Embed or extract metadata for enhanced document tracking and auditing, ensuring compliance and content authenticity."

   code_samples:
     # code sample loop
-    - title: "How to Affix an Image Signature to a Document"
+    - title: "How to add an image signature to a document"
       content: |
         This example illustrates the procedure for applying an image signature to a specific page within a document.
         {{< landing/code title="C#">}}